WHO CAN BE CALLED A PRODUCT DESIGNER?

 There are two types of Master in Product Design at Domus Academy.
 The Academic Master (60 ECTS credits) is developed over 5 modules, a curricular internship and a final project workshop and it allows to gain an Academic Master’s Degree accredited by the Ministry of University and Research (MUR), a qualification recognised in Europe and worldwide, as well as a Domus Academy Master Diploma.
 With the Double Award Master (90 ECTS credits), students have the opportunity to integrate the course of study consisting of 5 modules, a curricular internship and final project workshop, with additional lessons and a more in-depth individual project thesis.
 With the Double Award Master, students can obtain an Academic Master recognized by the MUR and, in addition, a Master of Arts officially recognized by the British system (Privy Council) and issued by Regent’s University London.

-From October 2023, Domus Academy will launch the new 2-year Master of Arts in Design Innovation (120 credits), which offers an innovative vision and approach to creativity and the design industry.
+Besides the 2 types of Master, students can chose the 2-year Master of Arts in Design Innovation (120 credits), which offers an innovative vision and approach to creativity and the design industry.
 Its objective is to establish and anticipate cross-cultural directions of multi-faceted themes.
 Through a mix of workshops, seminars, specialized laboratories, and bootcamps, students will explore technology throughout, including virtual, augmented, and extended reality, artificial intelligence, Web 3.0, and the ecologies of materials.

 The 2-year Master of Arts in Design Innovation is adressed to young professional who are interested in innovation and new directions in the practice of design.
 Candidates should hold a first-level degree in product design, architecture, or a related design field.